shoalhaven heads / nowra probate & Deceased estates

 Do all deceased estates need to be probated or administered?

 No. It depends on the value of the assets the deceased owned at the time of death and how those assets were owned.
-Very small estates (less than $15,000.00 in gross value) will not generally go through the Probate process even where there was a will.
-Moreover, not all assets of the deceased will necessarily be included for proving in the Probate process.
+Very small estates (less than $15,000.00 in gross value) will not generally go through the Probate process, even where there was a will.
+Moreover, not all assets of the deceased will necessarily be included in the Probate process for proof.

-No. It would be a very rare occurrence where assets would be forfeited to the government where you do not have a Will because (in NSW) the Succession Act 2006 (as amended) will provide that your property will be left to your nearest relatives.
+Not typically.
+It would be a very rare occurrence where assets would be forfeited to the government where you do not have a Will, because (in NSW) the Succession Act 2006 (as amended) will provide that your property will be left to your nearest relatives.

 Moreover, whether you know it or not, you have probably in your lifetime appointed natural successors to some of your property, even without having a will.
-For example, persons you own property with at a joint tenant automatically receive your share in the property on your death.
-Or, you might have nominated death beneficiaries for your superannuation or life insurance and this often has nothing to do with your will.
+For example, persons you own property with as a joint tenant automatically receive your share in the property on your death.
+Or, you might have nominated death beneficiaries for your superannuation or life insurance, and this often has nothing to do with who benefits from your will.